 Why Doesn’t My Pomeranian Wag His Tail?

-There are a number of possible reasons why your Pomeranian doesn't wag his tail.
+There are several possible reasons why your Pomeranian doesn’t wag his tail.

 - Depression: Your Pomeranian might stop wagging his tail suddenly after an event has caused him to become depressed

 - Tiredness: Another possible reason is that your Pom is tired.
 This would be more likely if your furry companion has stopped wagging his tail since an event that might have caused him to become tired and exhausted.